cgostic/me/reading-list.md

 ---
 title: Reading List
-subtitle: a list of books I read
+subtitle:
 layout: "page"
 icon: fa-book
 order: 4
 ---

 I love books!
-Here are some of my favorites:
+Here are some of my favorites from the past few years:

 - Garth Stein: *The Art of Racing in the Rain*
 - Neil Tyson: *Astrophysics for People in a Hurry*